Musikari/dsc-Recommender-system/README.md

 * `Country` -Country name.
 Nominal, the name of the country where each customer resides.
 # DATA CLEANING

-Performed the following data cleaning processes:
+Performed the following data-cleaning processes:
 * Imported the data.

 * Changed the date type.

 * Dropping duplicate values.

-* Removed outliers in Unit price and Quantity column.
+* Removed outliers in the Unit price and Quantity column.

 * Dropped all the null values in the column.